ehb2hi/video_manager/README.md

 - Create OAuth 2.0 Client Credentials (Desktop App) and download `credentials.json`.
 - In the app’s Uploader, select your `credentials.json`.
 On first upload, a browser window opens to authorize.
 A token is saved under `~/.video_manager/youtube_token.json` for reuse.
 - Scope requested: `https://www.googleapis.com/auth/youtube.upload`.

+Troubleshooting: OAuth “Access blocked … has not completed the Google verification process” (Error 403)

+- Meaning: Your OAuth consent screen is in Testing and the signing-in Google account is not listed as a test user.
+This is enforced by Google before the app can ask for scopes like `youtube.upload`.
+- Quick fix for personal use:
+  - Open Google Cloud Console → `APIs & Services` → `OAuth consent screen`.
+  - Ensure `User type` is `External` and status is `In testing`.
+  - Add your Google account under `Test users`, save, wait a few minutes, then try again.
+- Important notes:
+  - Use OAuth client type `Desktop` for this app; the code uses a local server redirect to `http://127.0.0.1:<port>`.
+  - In Testing, refresh tokens may expire after 7 days; you may need to re‑authorize periodically.
+Publishing the app to Production and completing verification removes this limitation.
+  - If you plan to distribute this app broadly, either complete Google’s app verification for `youtube.upload`, or instruct users to create their own Google Cloud project and `credentials.json`.
+  - To force re‑authorization, delete the cached token at `~/.video_manager/youtube_token.json` and try again.